MicrosoftDocs/winrt-api/windows.devices.enumeration/deviceinformationcustompairing_pairingsetmembersrequested.md

 ## -description

-TBD.
+Raised when the member(s) of a pairing set have been requested.
 For more info, and code examples, see [Pairing a set with the DeviceInformationPairing.Custom property](/windows/uwp/devices-sensors/pairing-a-set).

 ## -remarks